Juansero29/RetroGamingSetupGuides/Motorstorm/README.md

 ## Playing Online

+### From a PS3

+Follow the instructions here [PS Online Network Emulated](https://www.psone.online/getting-started).
+Basically you change the default DNS server of your PS3.

+### From a PC

 1. Open RPCS3
 1. Go to Configuration > RPCN
 1. Follow the [steps to create an RPCN account](https://wiki.rpcs3.net/index.php?title=Help:Netplay) (you will need an e-mail and an username)